The decline in Yamana Gold Inc. (AUY) stock price is a huge buying opportunity

 Yamana Gold Inc. (AUY): Who are the competitors?

-The company’s main competitors (and peers) include Kellogg Company (K) that is trading -0.71% down over the past 12 months.
-Rio Tinto Group (RIO) is -25.07% down on the 1-year trading charts.
-Short interest in the company’s stock has fallen -0.28% from the last report on Jan 30, 2020 to stand at a total of 28.29 million short shares sold with a short interest ratio of 1.39.
+The company’s main competitors (and peers) include Kellogg Company (K) that is trading 4.39% up over the past 12 months.
+Rio Tinto Group (RIO) is -24.01% down on the 1-year trading charts.
+Short interest in the company’s stock has fallen -10.07% from the last report on Feb 13, 2020 to stand at a total of 31.05 million short shares sold with a short interest ratio of 0.53.